simonlipson/machine_learning/README.md

 Overall I would have bet $90 over 17 years and received a **profit of $67.05**.

 That yields a **return of 74.5%**.

+If for those same years you just bet $5 on the favourite, you end up with a return of 41.2% over 17 years.
+So using the odds and the model predictions increases your yield by more than 30%

 # AFL Game Win Loss + Margin Predictor (Classification + Regression)
 ![](https://www.blueseum.org/show_image.php?id=28865&scalesize=0&nocount=y)